mrakitin/prime-number-calc/README.md

 - **Implementation Files** (`src/`): Contain the actual implementation
 - **Separation of Concerns**: Main function is separate from class implementation
 - **Reusable Library**: PrimeCalculator class can be used in other projects

+## Version Control

+The project includes a comprehensive `.gitignore` file that excludes:
+- Build directories (`build/`, `out/`, `cmake-build-*/`)
+- Compiled object files and libraries
+- CMake generated files
+- IDE and editor files
+- OS generated files
+- Temporary and backup files

+This ensures that only source code and configuration files are tracked, keeping the repository clean and lightweight.

 ## Performance